 Fatigue, digestion issues?
 Parasites might be the culprit!
 Learn signs & symptoms + explore natural solutions with Clinica Naturopathy.

 Watch this podcast interview Gabriella Sassi - Clinical Nutritionist & Naturopath.
-Blood Work, Parasites & Heavy Metals with the Corrective Culture team for an in-depth understanding of how naturopathic medicine and functional testing can assist in long-term eradication and treatment.
+Blood Work, Parasites & Heavy Metals with the Corrective Culture team for an in depth understanding of how naturopathic medicine and functional testing can assist in long term management and treatment.

 Signs and Symptoms of Parasitic Infections